 9. Don’t Forget the Soft Spots

-Colour is simply one of the most important parts of a good menu design.
-Bars are no exception to this fact since certain colours instigate certain behavioural patterns that bars can capitalize on.
+Color is one of the essential parts of excellent menu design.
+Bars are no exception to this fact since certain colors instigate specific behavioral patterns that bars can capitalize on.
 Red for instance, not only gives makes an item stand out but also makes one feel ready to take risks.
 Blue, on the other hand, makes one feel relaxed and at ease.
 Capitalize on these emotions based on the vibe and aura of your bar and create a menu that will help you roll good profits.

 11. Highlight the Right Drinks